Kaduk Therapy

 People with OCD can feel really anxious about something—like germs or something bad happening—and they do certain things (like washing hands over and over or checking locks) to feel better.

-By practicing this, your brain learns that the scary feeling goes away on its own, and that the fear wasn’t really dangerous.
+By practicing this, your brain learns that the scary feeling goes away on their own, and that the fear wasn’t really dangerous.

 Think of it like this: You’re training your brain to be brave and showing it that you don’t need to do those OCD habits to be safe.